Tiyyo/osport_api/documentation.md

 ### Message

-This module handles operations related to managing messages for events.
+This module handles operations related to managing messages for chat event.

 #### Get Historic Messages

 Endpoint: `GET /chat/event/:id`

 Retrieves historic messages for a specific event.
+Messages are sorted by creation date descendant.

 ##### Response